- Industry / Applications

 DeZURIK manufactures four main styles of Combination Air Valves: ASU and AVC Single Body Combination Air Valves, AVV Dual Body Combination Air Valves, and ASC Single Body Sewage Combination Air Valves.

 Vacuum Relief/Air Inlet Valves

-Vacuum Relief/Air Inlet Valves are normally closed.
-If the system pressure becomes negative, the Vacuum Relief/Air Inlet Valve will immediately admit air into the system and prevent a vacuum from forming.
-When system pressure returns to positive, the Vacuum Relief/Air Inlet Valve closes air tight.
+When system pressure is positive, Vacuum Relief/Air Inlet Valves are closed.
+However, if the system pressure becomes negative, the Vacuum Relief/Air Inlet Valve will immediately admit air into the system and prevent a vacuum, and will close air tight when system pressure returns to positive.

 Surge Check Air Valves

-Air/Vacuum Valves can efficiently discharge air from deep well pump columns when combined with a Double Acting Air Throttling Device.
-The Double Acting Air Throttling Device is fitted on the discharge orifice of the Air/Vacuum Valve.
-Because the pipeline media does not contact the Double Acting Air Throttling Device, it can be used on pipelines containing dirty fluids.
+A Double Acting Air Throttling Device can be combined with Air/Vacuum Valves to efficiently discharge air from deep well pump columns.
+The Double Acting Air Throttling Device is fitted on the discharge orifice of the Air/Vacuum Valve, and is suitable even for pipelines containing dirty fluids.